-Ravioli's are a true Italian delight.
-The store-bought versions are passable, and some name-brands are even quite good.
-However, they are no comparison to homemade raviolis.
-They are a lot of work, of course, but the end result is wonderful.
-Once you prepare these culinary treats, you probably won't ever forget how.
+Raviolis are a true Italian delight.
+The commercially packaged variations are passable for the most part, and some name-brands are even quite good.
+However, they are no match for the homemade variety.
+Raviolis require a great deal of work, of course, but the end result is without compare.

-My first experience with making raviolis from scratch was quite a marathon (nine hours from start to finish), and I did it entirely on my own.
-I was helped along with a few bottles of wine (its a wonder I remember anything), and I swore I'd never do it again.
+My first experience with making raviolis from scratch was a literal marathon (nine hours from start to finish), and I did it entirely on my own.
+I was helped along with a few bottles of blush wine, so it's a wonder I remember anything about the process.
+I swore I'd never do it again.

-This was about twelve years ago.
-Inevitably, I've made them again perhaps once or twice a year, and each time I worked the pasta dough from scratch, and formed the ravioli using a manual ravioli cutter.
-The easiest part of this process was cooking the filling ingredients (on my first 'outing' I cooked ground beef and pork, with minced onions, garlic and spices).
-The clean up can get a bit sticky (rolling, cutting and forming the dough leaves that nice concrete-like flour residue in every nook and cranny of your kitchen work space.
+This was about fifteen years ago.
+Inevitably, I've since made raviolis once or twice a year.
+Each time I worked the pasta dough from scratch, and formed the ravioli using a manual ravioli cutter.
+The easiest part of the process was cooking the filling ingredients (on my first 'outing' I cooked ground beef and pork with minced onions, garlic and spices).
+The clean-up will likely get a bit sticky (rolling, cutting and forming the dough leaves that nice concrete-like flour residue in every nook and cranny of your kitchen work space.

-These days Ravioli Maker Plates, Ravioli Die Machines and the Kitchen Aid Ravioli Maker can basically do the work of the ravioli formation, but I still prefer making them the hard way.
+Nowadays, Ravioli Maker Plates, Ravioli Die Machines and the Kitchen Aid Ravioli Maker basically does the work of ravioli formation, but I still prefer making them the hard way.
 Somehow it seems more satisfying than churning out the little gems in conveyer-belt fashion.

-Below is a more ordered description of this art, and I hope I have refined it over the years.
-Even though I only do it once or twice a year it is still quite an event in my house.
+Below is a more ordered description of the ravioli-making process, which has been refined over the years.
+Even though I only make ravioli once or twice a year, it is still quite an event in my house.
 You'll see what I mean as you read on.

 Note: For the stand-alone Ravioli recipe, click here.